conradjohnson/readme-generator/readme/README.md

 ## Usage
 ***

 Fill out the prompts with the correct information.
 Will overwrite current README.md in ‘README’ directory.
 Separate contributors GitHub profile names with a comma ‘ , ’.
-Sections that are optional are: Installation Instructions, Usage Instructions and Testing Instructions.
+Sections that are optional are: Installation Instructions, Usage Instructions, Additional Contributors and Testing Instructions.

 ## Testing
 ***

 After running, check to see if README.md is overwritten in /readme directory after running.

 ## Credits
  ***